Notes from the farm:

-Those of you who have been part of the CSA in previous years will probably remember that the early season harvest is a bit lighter than the mid-season picking, with a good amount of leafy greens in the first month, along with root crops, herbs, and the heavier fruiting crops soon to follow.
-I trust you have not forgotten our famous strawberries, which will be featured in our first week’s harvest along with garlic scapes, lettuce, kale, spring onions and more.
+Returning CSA subscribers will probably remember that the early season harvest is a bit lighter than the mid-season picking, with a good amount of leafy greens in the first month, along with some root crops, and the heavier fruiting crops soon to follow.
+I trust you have not forgotten our famous strawberries, which will be featured in our first week’s harvest along with lettuce, kale, garlic scapes and more.

 In This Week’s Distribution